 The mid-century modernist design saw a return to and subsequent evolution of some of art deco’s most beloved elements, including but not limited to art deco’s love for curvature in its facades.
 Mid-century modernism was all about creating fresh, airy structures, that invites the natural world in just as much as it keeps it out.
 This means large floor-to-ceiling windows, and balconies and porches that aren’t so much attached to the house as they are harmoniously both a part of the house and of the wider landscape.
 It’s all about blurring the lines between the natural and manmade worlds.

 You can find a lot of mid-century modernist homes dotting the coastline of greater Melbourne, as this design style is popularly used for designing beachside properties.

 Finally, we come to contemporary modern home design, a design style that we’ll know all too well considering it has been embraced by building companies across Australia.
 Like mid-century modernism, contemporary modernism aims to incorporate elements of the natural world in its design.
 Whilst contemporary modern homes look a little like post-war homes with a twenty-first-century twist, their interiors feel a lot more like mid-century modernist interiors, with a focus on natural light availability, and sparsely decorated open-plan layouts.
 It’s also common to see these homes designed with drought-tolerant garden spaces.

-As you can see, the face of Melbourne can vary from place to place, and our relationship with architecture generally tends to mirror our social, cultural, and economic climates.
-It will be interesting to see just how much more this city evolves over the next few decades.
+As you can see, the style of housing in Melbourne can vary from place to place, and our relationship with architecture generally tends to mirror our social, cultural, and economic climates.
+It will be interesting to see just how the city evolves over the next few decades.